DynaPlex/DynaPlex/docs/tutorials/binpacking-mdp.md

     symmetry instead of having it built in.
 A canonical state — e.g. keeping `weight_vector` sorted after every assignment, so that action `i` means "assign to the i-th fullest bin" — exploits the symmetry and typically learns faster and reaches better policies.

-Network architectures that are permutation-invariant by construction are on the [roadmap](../community/roadmap.md#beyond-mlp-neural-networks-in-dcl).
-It takes a few minutes on a laptop; training artifacts land in
-`dynaplex_runs/`, and rerunning the script resumes from what is already there instead of recomputing.
+It takes a few minutes on a laptop; training artifacts land in `dynaplex_runs/`, and rerunning the script resumes from what is already here instead of recomputing.

 On our machine the comparison comes out as follows (network training is seeded but follows torch's determinism caveats, so your numbers may differ